x

 • The GDC needs to implement a plan to adequately document and investigate violent incidents behind prison wall

-• Reevaluate housing and inmate classification process
+• Reevaluate the housing and inmate classification process

 • Clamp down on contraband, including weekly searches of housing units and preventing the introduction of drugs and other contraband behind bars